containerd/imgcrypt/README.md

 # imgcrypt image encryption library and command line lool

+Project `imgcrypt` is a non-core subproject of containerd.

 The `imgcrypt` library provides API exensions for containerd to support encryted container images and implements the `ctd-decoder` command line tool for use by containerd to decrypt encrypted container images.
 An extended version of containerd's `ctr` tool (`ctr-enc') with support for encrypting and decrypting container images is also provided.